Punta del Este: History

+During the 1970s, the city faced a decline in tourists, especially from Argentina, as a result of terrorist threats by the Tupamaros guerrilla organization and an increase of working class hotels and less luxurious residences.

-Punta del Este had a formidable real estate unprecedented development around the 1980s called the 'construction boom' in the spa flourished apartment towers and hotel complexes.
-Since then, with ups and downs conditioned by the economic cycles of the country and the region, real estate activity has become another engine of the economy of Punta del Este.
-In 2022, real estate market specialists see another exponential growth throughout the locality as it sits as a place to live year-round.
+Punta del Este experienced formidable real estate development in the 1980s with a construction boom in spas, apartment towers and hotel complexes.
+Since then, the ups and downs of the economic cycles caused real estate activity to be another engine of the economy of Punta del Este.
+In 2022, real estate market specialists forecast exponential growth throughout the area as a place to live year-round.

 Population

 In 2011 Punta del Este city proper had a population of 9,277 and 23,954 households and apartments.
 According to the Intendencia Departamental de Maldonado, the municipality of Punta del Este has an area of 48 km2 and a population of 15,000.
 Argentines, Brazilians and Europeans are gradually choosing Punta del Este as their permanent residence.
 Some of the reasons are peace in the midst of nature and increasing educational offerings.